DFE-Digital/education-benchmarking-and-insights/documentation/architecture/decisions/0004-pipeline-processing-development-language.md

 ## Consequences

-No major consquences due to the ubiquity of python in the data processing space.
+No major consequences due to the ubiquity of python in the data processing space.
 However, if datasets become too large then we should look at replacing `pandas` with `polars`.
 Given the similarity in the API's this is a viable decision to defer.